XimeraProject/ximeraLatex/luaxake/README.md

 ```

 OBSOLETE: this is calculated by `luaxake` now, based on the `compile_sequence`

+NOTE 2025-01: there is currently NO sage support

 - `compile_sequence` -- sequence  of compilers to be called on each TeX file (cfr `--compile` option)